Tura-agu/python-challenge/README.md

 # python-challenge
  PyBank
  Tasked with creating a Python script for analyzing the financial records of a company.
-The dataset is composed of two columns: `Date` and `Profit/Losses`.

 Pypoll

 Tasked with helping a small, rural town modernize its vote-counting process.
-Given a set of poll data called [election_data.csv], I created a Python script that analyzes the votes and calculates each of the following:
+I created a Python script that analyzes the votes and calculates each of the following:

 * The total number of votes cast